-- Ignored: When the clock pair is entirely covered by a Clock Group, a False Path, or a Max Delay Datapath Only, the analysis is ignored. - Virtual Clock: At least one of the clocks is virtual, and common primary clock or common node checks do not apply. - No Common Clock: The two clocks do not have a common primary clock. - No Common Period: The periods of the two clocks are not expandable. - Partial Common Node: The two clocks appear synchronous, but a subset of the crossing paths do not have a common node and cannot be safely timed. - No Common Node: The two clocks appear synchronous, but the crossing paths do not have a common node. - No Common Phase: The two clocks do not have a known phase relationship. - Clean: None of the above conditions applies.
+• Virtual Clock: At least one of the clocks is virtual, and common primary clock or common node checks do not apply.

+- No Common Clock: The two clocks do not have a common primary clock. - No Common Period: The periods of the two clocks are not expandable. - Partial Common Node: The two clocks appear synchronous, but a subset of the crossing paths does not have a common node and cannot be safely timed. - No Common Node: The two clocks appear synchronous, but the crossing paths do not have a common node. - No Common Phase: The two clocks do not have a known phase relationship. - Clean: None of the above conditions applies.